Lukwata

-Lukwata (Luganda for 'sea serpent', the nominal form of kukwata, lit. 'to seize') is a legendary water-dwelling creature in Baganda folklore, said to be found in Lake Victoria of Uganda.
+Lukwata (Luganda for 'sea serpent', the nominal form of kukwata, lit. 'to seize') is a legendary water-dwelling creature in Baganda folklore, said to be found in Lake Victoria or at least the Uganda portion of the lake.
 It has been described as 20–30 feet long, with dark smooth skin and a rounded head, and known to attack fishermen and boats.
 It's stories and folklore may have also been related in some way to stories of spirits and deities surrounding canoes and fishing.
 Pieces of the Lukwata were thought to have magical properties and were revered as relics in eastern Africa.

 Despite the nature of the legend, there is no scientific evidence to support the existence of Lukwata or any other similar creature in Lake Victoria.
 Despite this, the Lukwata remains an important part of the cultural and historical fabric of Uganda and the cultural identity of the Baganda people.